Comp-coder-4/Superstore-Profit-Analysis/00_README.md

 The dataset looks at superstore sales, along with customer data and product data from 2020 to 2023.
 The categories of products are Technoloy, Office Supplies and Furniture.

-## Business Scenario: Which category generated the most profit?
+## Business Scenario: Where is the most profit being generated?

 KPI = Profit